HL7/ebm/input/pagecontent/index.md

   - <b>EndpointAnalysisPlan</b>
   - <b>NetEffectEstimate</b>

+### EvidenceVariable Resource

-The <b>[EvidenceVariable Resource](/evidencevariable.html)</b> describes a single variable used in a statistical analysis.
+The <b>[EvidenceVariable Resource](/ig/HL7/ebm/evidencevariable.html)</b> describes a single variable used in a statistical analysis.

 Profiles of <b>EvidenceVariable Resource</b> include:
 - <b>VariableDefinition</b> is a base for all other EvidenceVariable Profiles.
 Profiles of <b>VariableDefinition</b> include:
   - <b>GroupAssignment</b>
   - <b>ParticipantFlowMeasure</b>

+### Group Resource

-The <b>[Group Resource](/group.html)</b> represents a defined collection of entities.
+The <b>[Group Resource](/ig/HL7/ebm/group.html)</b> represents a defined collection of entities.
 The group may be enumerated, meaning that there is a known quantity of group members with or without a listing of the group members.
 The group may be definitional, meaning there is a structured representation of the characteristics (criteria) that define membership eligiblity, or who or what matches the criteria to be considered a member of the group.

 Profiles of <b>Group Resource</b> include:
 - <b>GroupR6</b> is a base for all other Group Profiles.
 Profiles of <b>GroupR6</b> include: